guyAmit/Transpose-Attack-paper-NDSS24-/README.md

 - Source code for making fully connected neural networks which re transpose models, trained to perform classification (primary task) and memorization (secondary task).
 - Source code for demonstrating memorization transpose attacks on the MNIST dataset
 - A Jupyter notebook which demonstrates the attack on MNIST
+- Notebooks for running the attack for Vision Transformers and CNNs

 If you are interested in simply running the demo, you can simply [run the notebook in Google colab](https://colab.research.google.com/drive/1iFoKCheq3UZLdPxRj0SkqvRnkUsvc-Ia?usp=sharing)